StemboltHQ/solidus-adyen/README.md

 1. In the first table, click `Edit & Test` in the `Action` column.
 1. Within the fielset labeled `Transport`
-  + Fill in the field `URL` with `http://myserver.com/adyen/notify` where `http://myserver.com` is either your production site with the spree-adyen gem installed, or the ip and port combination you have reverse-forwarded your development server to.
+  + Fill in the field `URL` with `http://myserver.com/adyen/notify` where `http://myserver.com` is either your production site with the solidus-adyen gem installed, or the ip and port combination you have reverse-forwarded your development server to.
   + Choose `HTTP POST` for `Method`.